Our Services

 Helpful Resources

-Right lower abdominal pain that starts near the belly button, shifts to the lower right, worsens over 12 to 24 hours, and is joined by fever, nausea, vomiting, or pain with movement can signal appendicitis and needs prompt medical evaluation; if severe or worsening, go to urgent care or the ER.
+Right lower abdominal pain that begins near the belly button and shifts to the lower right is a classic warning sign of appendicitis, especially when it worsens over 12 to 24 hours and comes with fever, nausea, vomiting, or pain that intensifies with movement.
+Prompt medical evaluation is essential, and severe or rapidly worsening pain warrants an immediate trip to urgent care or the ER.

 But not every stomach ache is appendicitis.